HarshHingorani22197/TicTacToe/README.md

 - **Tap on a cell** to place your symbol (X or O) in that spot.
 - **Single Player Mode:** Play against the computer; the computer will automatically make its move after you.
 - **Multiplayer Mode:** Take turns with your friend, tapping on the cells to place your symbols.
-- **Infinite Game Mode:** Remember, you can only have 3 symbols on the board at a time.
-Plan ahead and remove your oldest symbol when you play your 4th turn.
+- **Infinite Game Mode:** You can only have three symbols on the board at a time.
+When you place your fourth symbol, your oldest symbol is automatically removed, so think ahead and play strategically to outsmart your opponent.

 ### Game Objective